- 5 minutes to read

 Nodinite provides options to help you maximize the end-user experience:

-• Sharing is caring – Provide valuable content for end-users based on all available data, not only from within Nodinite but also from external REST-based APIs.
+• Sharing is caring – Provide valuable content for end-users based on all available data, not only from within Nodinite but also from external REST-based APIs and Reports.

 • Configurable content – Data in the widgets is individually refreshed based on user-defined thresholds to provide near real-time data.